OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Explanation — C (Incorrect): Mismatches are common during due-diligence activities.
 Discovering an inconsistency does not require immediate, automated rejection; instead, it triggers the analytical phase of the open source review.

 Explanation — D (Incorrect): Removing copyright notices or license headers from third-party code violates basic compliance principles.
-Permissive and copyleft licenses alike require teams to keep original license texts and notices intact.
+Original license texts and notices should be kept intact.

 Question 3